twigphp/Twig/doc/filters/escape.rst

 .. note::

-    Built-in escapers cannot be overridden mainly they should be considered as the final implementation and also for better performance.
+    Built-in escapers cannot be overridden mainly because they should be considered as the final implementation and also for better performance.

 Arguments
 ---------